TV Globinho: History

+Bambuluá

 TV Globinho's origin is connected to a transitional phase in Globo's children's programming, between the end of Angélica's Angel Mix and the premiere of Bambuluá, on 9 October 2000.
 Angel Mix was, until then, responsible for airing the cartoons on TV Globo and left the air on 30 June 2000, being replaced by a provisional slot called Férias Animadas, which premiered the following week on 3 July.
 In the new program, Angélica appeared travelling and Globo premiered a package of new cartoons, among them the successful Digimon.

 Meanwhile, at the end of the year, Férias Animadas' format changed, with the end of the travels, the program started airing the presenter next to young reporters who showed the construction of the set of Bambuluá which was going to be the main set of the new show, as well as facts about the upcoming program.
 The team was already presenting itself as reporters of TV Globinho, giving the start of the program's history.
 The commercial schedule given to the press gave the slot the provisional title Programação de Desenhos, while on the actual network it was already TV Globinho.

 On 9 October 2000, with the premiere of Bambuluá, Angélica's new children's program, TV Globinho became the station of the fictional city, being a part of the new program.
 Maintaining the same team of presenters, the TV station was still responsible for the announcements of the cartoons.
 At the time, the team was made up of Cláudia Souto, Julio Iglesias, Cláudio Lobato, Mariana Mesquita, Chico Soares, Toni Brandão and Mariana Caltabiano.
 Direction was in charge of Marcelo Zambelli, Pedro Vasconcelos and Márcio Trigo, who was also the general director of the pgogram.
 TV Globinho's team of presenters was Élida Muniz (Xereta), Guilherme Vieira (Prego), Vívian Weyll (Jujuba), Charles Emmanuel (Escova) and Edmundo Albrecht (Matraca).
 A TV Globinho also aired several in-house segments, such as Irmãos em Ação, Iscavoka-Iscavoka, Garrafinha, Turma da Mônica na TV, Jornal Globinho and As Aventuras de Zeca e Juca, among others.
 Angélica also took part in the schedule, in segments such as Caverna Moderna, SuperStar, Agenda da Angélica and Conexão Bambuluá.
 The program continued in this format until the end of Bambuluá com Angélica, on 31 December 2001.